-A cool fact about the Cabo Blanco is the Ship Wrecks that reside there.
-Several shipwrecks have happened over the years, one being the U.S.S Typhoon, it was wrecked in 1971 and stood over 400 feet long.
-It was wrecked right in front of Playa Balsitas, unfortunately, access to these points is prohibited, and scuba diving to it is highly illegal.
+Several ships have found their end here over the years, one being the U.S.S Typhoon.
+It was wrecked in 1971 and stood over 400 feet long.
+Unfortunately, access is restricted and scuba diving in this area is illegal.
 Many say that a huge section of the wreck is still intact.
-Another shipwreck of which you can actually visit is located close by Cabuya.
+Another shipwreck which you can actually visit is located close by Cabuya.
 It’s called the Caroline Star and is situated just outside of the protected waters of Cabo Blanco.

-Cabo Blanco is one of the only reserves in the Nicoya Region.
-That means it is one of the last hopes for saving animals and wildlife in this area.
-Although the Nicoya Peninsula is very secluded it still has a large build up of hotels and resorts.
-Not only that but animals in the past were hunted to the point of being endangered.
-One example of this is the Jaguar, they used to thrive in this region and now only a few have been documented.
-The park is an amazing program to support by visiting.
-There is a large array of wildlife that you will find within the park including monkeys, Coatis, Margays, Coyotes, and many, many bird species.
+Cabo Blanco is one of the only reserves in the Nicoya Region and invest greatly in the conservation of wildlife.
+Although the Nicoya Peninsula is very secluded, it still has a large buildup of hotels and resorts.
+Not only that, but in the past various species were hunted to the point of near extinction.
+One example of this is the Jaguar and other wild cats.
+They used to thrive in this region and now only a few have been documented.